efreethy/Expression/README.md

 ## Implementation Timeline

-### Phase 1: User Authentication, Note Model and JSON API (1.5 days)
+### Phase 1: User Authentication, Story Model (1.5 days)

-In Phase 1, I will begin by implementing user signup and authentication (using BCrypt).
-There will be a basic landing page after signup that will contain the container for the application's root React component.
-Before building out the front end, I will begin by setting up a full JSON API for Notes.
+Phase one begins with setting up a basic user authentication system.
+Upon a successful sign in, users will be directed to a landing page containing the applications root component.
+There will also be a fully featured JSON api that supports managing stories.

 [Details][phase-one]

-### Phase 2: Flux Architecture and Note CRUD (2.5 days)
+### Phase 2: Flux Architecture and Story CRUD (2.5 days)

 Phase 2 is focused on setting up Flux, the React Router, and the React view structure for the main application.
 After the basic Flux architecture has been